Salt River Campout Pre-Trip Information and Packing ListWhat to bring, where to meet, what is included, policies, and more

 Can I bring anything along with me on the raft?

-Each raft is equipped with a waterproof bag for any small items that you may need during the day.
+Each raft is equipped with a waterproof bag for any small items you may need during the day.

 Should I bring a water bottle on my raft trip?